 Plus, the legislative world always catches up eventually, and it is better to be up-to-speed when it does, rather than playing catch up with competitors.

 Proof of delivery has well and truly moved into the 22nd century with sign on glass technology.

-Not only does it revolutionize the way proof of delivery is dealt with, it provides opportunities to manage and grow your business through the many benefits it provides:
+Not only does it revolutionise the way proof of delivery is dealt with, it provides opportunities to manage and grow your business through the many benefits it provides: